juhele/CzechRad/Readme_CZ.md

 ### Cíle vývoje zařízení

-1) create a bGeigie Nano equivalent from the measurement point of view
+1) vytvořit ekvivalentní zařízení k přístroji bGeigie Nano equivalent from the measurement point of view

 2) keep the advantages of the size, the same long-term proven sturdy Pelican case